DarirAbdelbassit/Movie-App-Laravel/README.md

     php artisan key:generate
     ```

-6. Run the database migrations:
+6. Install npm dependencies:

     ```bash
-    php artisan migrate
+    npm install
     ```

-7. Start the local development server:
+7. Compile assets:

     ```bash
+    npm run dev
+    ```

+8. Start the local development server:

+    ```bash
     php artisan serve
     ```

-8. Open your web browser and go to `http://localhost:8000` to access the Movie-App-Laravel application.
+9. Open your web browser and go to `http://localhost:8000` to access the Movie-App-Laravel application.

 ## Usage

-- Browse through the collection of movies and view their details.
-- Utilize the search feature to find specific movies by title.
-- Explore the latest popular and now playing movies from the TMDb API.
+- Explore a wide variety of popular and now playing movies with detailed information.
+- Discover top-rated and popular TV shows with comprehensive details.
+- Browse through a paginated list of popular actors, each with detailed profiles and social media links.
+- Dive into actor details, including their social media presence and a comprehensive list of their works and credits.

 ## Obtaining the TMDb API Token

-To utilize the TMDb API in this application, you will need to acquire an API token from [The Movie Database (TMDb)](https://www.themoviedb.org/documentation/api).
-If you don't have a token yet, you can follow these steps to obtain one:
+To utilize the TMDb API in this application, you will need to acquire an API token from [The Movie Database (TMDb)](https://www.themoviedb.org/documentation/api):

 1. Visit the [TMDb API documentation](https://www.themoviedb.org/documentation/api) page.
 2. Sign up for a free account if you don't have one.